MS-Sustainability-Resources/Partner_Practice_Toolkit/README.md

 3. Use the **Practice Self Rating Tool** to perform your self-assessment.
 4. Refer to the **Practice Self Rating Tool - EXAMPLE** for guidance on leveraging the tool and creating an action plan.
 5. Develop your action plan and execute steps to mature your practice.
-6. *NOTE and a kind request* - If you are utilizing the Toolkit, please email AskMCfSPPA@microsoft.com to inform us.
+6. **NOTE and REQUEST** - If you are utilizing the Toolkit, please email AskMCfSPPA@microsoft.com to inform us.
 Additionally, you may schedule a time with us to review your completed answers and Action Plan if desired.

 ## License